 After my sister’s appointment, we headed home but stopped at yet another Safeway store on the way.
 This particular location had been good to me in the past, so I didn’t anticipate any problems.
 I even let my sister have the young, apathetic-looking female cashier while I took a risk with the matronly one myself.
 Sure enough, my transaction was ok’ed while my sister got turned down!
 That’s what I get for stereotyping.

-We stopped at a Target store where my sister and I took turns loading the same three Redbird cards (I’d left my other two at home), totaling $3,000.
+We stopped at a Target store, where my sister and I took turns loading the same three Redbird cards, totaling $3,000.
 A few days later, my brother did another $1,500 for me at a Target store on his way to work.

-Then came Monday, when my dad decided he wanted to take the family out to lunch (minus my little sister who was at work) and I got to pick the place.
+Then came Monday, when my dad decided he wanted to take the family out to lunch and I got to pick the place.
 I chose an Afghan restaurant that all of us love and my brother made a snide remark about how I only picked it because it was across the street from the new CVS store.
 That’s probably 40% true.
 After a hearty meal of Chapli Kabob, we drove across the street and walked out with $8,000 worth of Vanilla MasterCard Priceless Causes gift cards.
-I normally don’t do this (have everyone go in at once), but this store is so easy I knew it wouldn’t be a problem.
+I normally wouldn’t have everyone go in at once, but this store is so easy I knew it wouldn’t be a problem.
 The only issue we encountered was when my brother’s license couldn’t be read.
 Eventually the cashier typed it in and it was fine, but clearly he needs a new one.

 Next, we stopped by a Target store where I sent my brother off to do some Rebird loading.
-He came back with a line that used to be a joke (an unfunny one at that) but is quickly becoming the norm: “They wouldn’t let me use a gift card.”
+He came back with a line that used to be a joke but is quickly becoming the norm: “They wouldn’t let me use a gift card”.
 Sure enough, it was the 18 – 35 year-old male cashier who inspected the card and told him it wasn’t an acceptable payment form.

 This was quite a successful week, with $23,500 worth of gift card churning completed.
 For those wondering if I finally got around to updating the Newbie Guide to Manufactured Spending, I did!
 It was probably the most depressing rewrite I’ve ever had to do, with half the tools that used to be lucrative becoming obsolete since the publication of that series.
 Here’s hoping new ms opportunities will present themselves soon.